 And

+Relative Frequency = (Frequency/Total Frequency for all species) x 100

+2.5.1 The frequency of each species is determined by comparing the number of points at which that species occurred out of the 4 points sampled.
+For example, if an American Elm is found at all 4 of the points, the frequency would be 4/4 = 1.
+If a Silver Maple is found at 2 of the 4 points, the frequency would be 2/4 = 0.5.

-Relative Frequency = (Frequency/Total Frequency for all species) x 1002.6 Calculate and record an Importance Value and Relative Importance Value by species (Table 4).
+2.6 Calculate and record an Importance Value and Relative Importance Value by species (Table 4).

 Importance Value = Relative Density + Relative Frequency + Relative Basal Area